-The main building of the museum is a three-storey white building, architected in the shape of a boat in full sail.
+The main building of the Macau Maritime Museum is a three-storey white building, architected in the shape of a boat in full sail.
 Big glass windows provide the illusion of an observation tower of a boat.
 From a distance, the museum building appears to be a majestic boat anchoring at the tranquil port.

-The Aquarium Gallery in the museum has four tanks.
+The Aquarium Gallery in Macau Maritime Museum has four tanks.
 Each devoted to a different theme of the sub-water world.
 The first presents a fresh water riverbed, the second a harbor and the third a coral reef.
 The last tank features the scenes of a sunken boat in the deep sea.

-There is a square outside of the museum that visitors should not miss.
+There is a square outside of Macau Maritime Museum that visitors should not miss.
 From the square, visitors appreciate the sceneries on the river bank and of the busy harbor.
 Sail boats are also available for visitors to set sail on the sea.

 10 - 17 years old: 3 patacas